-It’s time once again to take off the rose colored glasses.
+It’s time once again to take off the rose-colored glasses.
 Learn why I did not move to Ecuador.
 You will not read about any of these issues in live overseas or international magazines.
-Keep in mind that many of these live overseas organizations have an objective to sell you a conference then sell real estate or other investments so they will paint pretty picture of the country but leave out important details that you need to know to make an intelligent decision about relocating.
+Keep in mind that many of these live overseas organizations have an objective to sell you a conference then sell real estate or other investments so they will paint a pretty picture of the country but leave out important details that you need to know to make an intelligent decision about relocating.
 At Panama Relocation Tours, there is no hidden agenda to sell real estate or investments.

 I enjoy visiting Ecuador but I could not live there because….